toptensoftware/moe-js/readme.md

 ### Support for Async

-Moe.JS's Express middleware compiles view templates as async templates, so you can use `await` in your views!
+Moe-js's Express middleware compiles view templates as async templates, so you can use `await` in your views!

-## Using Moe.JS Directly
+## Using Moe-js Directly

 Before executing a template, you must first compile it.